Search our FAQ to find resolutions to common issues.

 - You will now be asked to assign a drive letter for the drive.
 In our example, the drive letter is E, but you can change that if you like.
 Click on Next to continue.

 - In the next screen, make sure Format this volume with the following settings: is clicked, and make sure that File system says NTFS.
 You can change the Volume label to whatever you want.
-In our example, we named the drive Touro.
+In our example, we named the drive G-DRIVE Mini.
 Make sure that there is a check next to Perform a quick format, then click on Next to continue.

 - Verify that the settings are correct.
 Once you have verified the settings, click on Finish to begin the formatting process.